The voice of the student.

 Logan Yarnell, News Editor

-Logan Yarnell is a senior at Marco Island Academy and the News Editor of The Wave.
-He loves science, especially biology.
-He grew up in St Louis, where he found his love for writing and video making.
+Logan Yarnell is a senior at Marco Island Academy and the News Editor for The Wave.
+He grew up in St. Louis, where he found his love for writing, video-making, and science (especially biology).
 He spends most of his time outside of school reading, playing video games, and listening to music.

 Donate to The Wave